CBS' Chris Licht expected to be named as new CNN chief

 AP Media Writer

-NEW YORK (AP) — CBS executive Chris Licht, who is currently running Stephen Colbert’s late-night show after building two news programs, is expected to become the new president of CNN replacing Jeff Zucker.
+NEW YORK (AP) — CBS executive Chris Licht, who is currently running Stephen Colbert’s late-night show after helping to build two news programs, is expected to become the new president of CNN replacing Jeff Zucker.

 The new chief is executive vice president of special programming at CBS.
-Before taking over as executive producer at Colbert’s “Late Show,” guiding it to the top of the ratings, he ran “CBS This Morning,” the network’s morning news show.
+Before taking over as executive producer at Colbert’s “Late Show” in 2016, guiding it to the top of the ratings, Licht ran “CBS This Morning,” the network’s morning news show.

 There was no immediate comment from a representative at WarnerMedia, CNN’s corporate parent.